ejcasper/Week17-Pen-Test-Report/Report-Findings.md

 ![path](Diagrams/StepBonusC2.jpg)

-#### Recommendations
+### Recommendations

 Below are my recommendations for GoodCorp and Mr. Gruber to implement.
 Although not every recommendation needs to be taken, I strongly encourage the company to address one remedy immediately.
--	Upgrade Icecast to version 2.0.2:
-o	Icecast version 2.0.2 has all the necessary updates to prevent this vulnerability.
+-	Upgrade Icecast to version 2.0.2: Icecast version 2.0.2 has all the necessary updates to prevent this vulnerability.

--	Set up a Wireless Application Firewall (WAF): o	A WAF can prevent Buffer Overflow attacks by setting the accepted maximum thresholds for aspects of HTTP requests, and blocking requests that exceed the configured limits.
+-	Set up a Wireless Application Firewall (WAF): A WAF can prevent Buffer Overflow attacks by setting the accepted maximum thresholds for aspects of HTTP requests, and blocking requests that exceed the configured limits.
--	Patch outdated systems:
-o	Don’t wait for issues like this vulnerability to happen.
+-	Patch outdated systems:	Don’t wait for issues like this vulnerability to happen.
 Patch any outdated servers immediately.
 Be proactive and set up a system to have servers patched regularly.
--	Remove Icecast:
-o	If Icecast is not a valued business resource, consider removing altogether.
+-	Remove Icecast: If Icecast is not a valued business resource, consider removing altogether.